blackbird71SR/Hello-World/README.md

 JavaScript, often abbreviated as JS, is a high-level, interpreted programming language.
 It is a language which is also characterized as dynamic, weakly typed, prototype-based and multi-paradigm.
 Alongside HTML and CSS, JavaScript is one of the three core technologies of the World Wide Web.

+- [x] **JSON**
+JSON stands for JavaScript Object Notation, often used to as a file to interchange data using attribute-value pairs

 - [x] **Julia**

 - [x] **Juliar**